-2. The Court has jurisdiction over plaintiffs' federal claims under 28 U.S.C. § 1331.
+4. The Court has jurisdiction over plaintiffs' federal claims under 28 U.S.C. § 1331.
 Additionally, the Court has supplemental jurisdiction over plaintiffs' state law claims under 28 U.S.C. § 1367 because those claims are related to plaintiffs' federal claims and arise out of a common nucleus of related facts.

-3. Venue is proper in the Southern District of Indiana under 28 U.S.C. § 1391 because the events giving rise to these claims occurred in Marion County, Indiana, and defendants conduct business in this district.
+Venue is proper in the Southern District of Indiana under 28 U.S.C. § 1391 because the events giving rise to these claims occurred in Marion County, Indiana, and defendants conduct business in this district.

 III.
-PARTIES
+Parties

-- 4. Plaintiff Fair Housing Center of Central Indiana Inc. is a private, non-profit corporation organized under the laws of the state of Indiana.
-The Fair Housing Center's purpose is to ensure equal housing opportunities by eliminating housing discrimination through advocacy, enforcement, education, and outreach. - 5.
-Plaintiff Virginia Morton is a quadriplegic, making her a person with a disability within the meaning of the Fair Housing Act, 42 U.S.C. § 3602(h), and the Indiana Fair Housing Act, Ind.
-Code § 22-9.5. - 6.
-Plaintiff Sharna McFarland is Morton's daughter who intended to reside in the dwelling with Morton, making her a person associated with the buyer or renter of a dwelling under the Fair Housing Act, 42 U.S.C. § 3602(f)(1), and the Indiana Fair Housing Act, Ind.
-Code § 22-9.5. - 7.
-Defendant Grandville Cooperative Inc. is a private, non-profit corporation organized under the laws of the state of Indiana. - 8.
-Grandville owns and operates the Grandville Cooperative housing complex. - 9.
-The Grandville Cooperative housing complex is a dwelling within the meaning of the Fair Housing Act, 42 U.S.C. § 3602(b), and the Indiana Fair Housing Act, Ind.
-Code § 22-9.5-2-8. - 10.
-Defendant Karen Mitchell is the president of Grandville's Board of Directors.
+6. Plaintiff Fair Housing Center of Central Indiana Inc. is a private, non-profit corporation organized under the laws of the state of Indiana.
+The Fair Housing Center's purpose is to ensure equal housing opportunities by eliminating housing discrimination through advocacy, enforcement, education, and outreach.

+7. Plaintiff Virginia Morton is quadriplegic, making her a person with a disability within the meaning of the Fair Housing Act, 42 U.S.C. § 3602(h), and the Indiana Fair Housing Act, Ind.
+Code § 22-9.5-1-1 et seq.

+8. Plaintiff Sharna McFarland is Morton's daughter who intended to reside in the dwelling with Morton, making her a person associated with the buyer or renter of a dwelling under the Fair Housing Act, 42 U.S.C. § 3602(f)(1), and the Indiana Fair Housing Act, Ind.
+Code § 22-9.5-1-1 et seq.

+9. Plaintiff Lindsay Adams is a resident of Grandville Cooperative.
+She is the mother of four children, ages 14, 12, 5, and 3.

+10. Defendant Grandville Cooperative Inc. is a private, non-profit corporation organized under the laws of the state of Indiana.

+11. The Grandville Cooperative housing complex is a dwelling within the meaning of the Fair Housing Act, 42 U.S.C. § 3602(b), and the Indiana Fair Housing Act, Ind.
+Code § 22-9.5-2-8.

-- 11. Karen Mitchell is an agent of defendant Grandville Cooperative Inc. - 12.
-Defendant Kirkpatrick Management Co.
-Inc. is a for-profit corporation organized under the laws of the state of Indiana. - 13.
-Kirkpatrick is a property management firm. - 14.
-Each defendant was, at all times relevant, the agent, employee or representative of each other defendant.
+12. Defendant Karen Mitchell is the president of Grandville's Board of Directors.

+13. Defendant Kirkpatrick Management Co.
+Inc. is a for-profit corporation organized under the laws of the state of Indiana.

+14. Kirkpatrick is a property management firm.

+15. Each defendant was, at all times relevant, the agent, employee or representative of each other defendant.
 Each defendant, in doing the acts or in omitting to act as alleged in this complaint, was acting within the course and scope of his or her actual or apparent authority pursuant to such agency, or the alleged acts or omissions of each defendant as agent were subsequently ratified and adopted by each defendant as principal.

 IV.
-FACTS
+Facts